FlipsideCrypto/livequery-models/README.md

     Use `-t prod` when running in production

     Alternatively, you can add  `{{- fsc_utils.create_udfs() -}}` to the `create_udfs` macro in your project to deploy the UDFs from `fsc-utils` on model start and when `UPDATE_UDFS_AND_SPS` is set to `True`.
 5. Add `github_actions__workflows.csv` to the data folder in your project.
 This file will contain the list of workflows to be created.
+The workflow name should be the same as the name of the `.yml` file in your project.
+It is recommended that the file name be the same as the workflow and run name.
 See [Polygon](https://github.com/FlipsideCrypto/polygon-models/blob/main/data/github_actions__workflows.csv) for sample format.

    Seed the file into dbt
    ```